Divorce In Maryland With A Child Montgomery Attorney

 In a divorce where a child or children are involved, both spouses have an equal chance of gaining custody as the law in Maryland doesn’t favour a certain parent over another but rather looks at the best interest of the child.
 Courts judgments of child custody and visitation agreements are not permanent.
 A parent can always petition to modify this agreement.
-If the parents cannot come to an agreement over child custody, then either parent may petition a circuit court in Maryland to make the decision for them.
+If the parents cannot come to an agreement over minor guardianship, then either parent may petition a circuit court in Maryland to make the decision for them.

 There are many types of custody’s the court can order.
 These include:

 In order for the court to hear a case it must have both personal and subject matter jurisdiction.
-A custody case may be filed in Maryland if the child lives in Maryland and it is the home state of the child and if the parent works, votes, lives and pays taxes in the state.
+A guardianship case may be filed in Maryland if the child lives in Maryland and it is the home state of the child and if the parent works, votes, lives and pays taxes in the state.
 If the child is not in Maryland at the time of the case then he or she must have resided in Maryland within the last six months or one parent must currently live in Maryland.
-A custody case may also be filed in Maryland if the child is physically present in the state and was abandoned or if the child was a subject of abuse.
+A guardianship case may also be filed in Maryland if the child is physically present in the state and was abandoned or if the child was a subject of abuse.

 When choosing who will get custody of the child, the court will look at many factors.
 These include: